 Secondary Treatment:

-In this treatment, the dissolved and suspended organic matter is evicted.
-The secondary treatment is carried out by native water- borne organisms that are managed in a particular habitat.
-Before the water is moved for the tertiary treatment, the micro organisms are separated by another process.
+In this treatment, the dissolved and suspended organic matter is removed.
+The secondary treatment is carried out by native water-borne organisms that are managed in a particular habitat.
+Before the water is moved for the tertiary treatment, the microorganisms are separated by another process.

 Tertiary Treatment:

 The water in this process is treated more than that in the other two processes because this water will be allowed into a sensitive ecosystem.
-This water is sometimes disinfected physically or chemically before they are ejected into the stream, lagoon, river or wetland or even used for the purpose of irrigating green way, golf course or parks.
-If this water is sufficiently clean it can be used for the purpose of agriculture and groundwater recharge.
-This process is also termed as effluent polishing.
+This water is sometimes disinfected physically or chemically before they are ejected into the stream, lagoon, river, or wetland, or even used for the purpose of irrigating greenways, golf courses, or parks.
+If this water is sufficiently clear, it can be used for the purpose of agriculture and groundwater recharge.
+This process is also termed effluent polishing.

-Some micro pollutants like pharmaceuticals, chemicals used in houses, industrial chemicals or pesticides may not be evicted in the above three processes which may lead to polluting the water.
-The decomposition and composition of these substances are minimal but there are chances it may harm the aquatic life.
-The technology for removal of these is still in process by activated carbon filters are used to eradicate the micro pollutants.
+Some micro pollutants like pharmaceuticals, chemicals used in houses, industrial chemicals, or pesticides may not be removed in the above three processes, which may lead to polluting the water.
+The decomposition and composition of these substances are minimal, but there are chances they may harm the aquatic life.
+The technology for the removal of these is still in process, by activated carbon filters are used to eradicate the micro pollutants.

 Effects on the Biological Environment